 If you would like to set up a consultation, please call us at (212) 305-5947 or use our online appointment request form.
 We look forward to answering your questions and meeting your hernia care needs.

-The Hernia Center offers care to any adult dealing with a new or recurrent hernia, no matter the level of complexity.
+The Columbia Hernia Center offers care for those dealing with a new or recurrent hernia, no matter the complexity.

 Conditions We Treat